Health-Informatics-UoN/rcc-monitor/README.md

 Notes on configuration values that can be provided, and their defaults.

-The app can be configured in any standard way an ASP.NET Core application can.
+The backend app can be configured in any standard way an ASP.NET Core application can.
 Typically from the Azure Portal (Environment variables) or an `appsettings.json`.

 ```yaml
 OutboundEmail: